Television & Digital Media Production (TVR)

 4 Credits

-Introduction to video production techniques, including portable video camera operation, video editing, lighting, scripting, media aesthetics, and logistics.
-Students will develop both their creative and technical skills through a combination of production exercises, projects, readings, and critiques.
+Introduction to television and film production techniques, including digital camera operation, editing, lighting, scripting, media aesthetics, and logistics.
+Students will develop both their creative and technical skills through a combination of preproduction, production and post production exercises, projects, readings, and critiques.
 (F,S)

 4 Credits